-If you’re on the hunt for a quartz bangers, you’ll notice that they come in varying degrees.
-This may seem confusing, but there’s an easy explanation why you’d need a 45°-degree banger instead of a 90 degree one.
+If you’re on the hunt for a quartz banger, you’ll notice that they come in varying degrees.
+This may seem confusing, but there’s an easy explanation for why you’d need a 45° degree banger instead of a 90° degree one.
 But first, let’s discuss what differentiates the two.

 The angle of a nail’s neck dictates how many degrees it is.
-You might’ve guessed this as a 90° -degree banger has a sharp, 90° -degree neck.
+You might’ve guessed that a 90° degree banger has a sharp, 90° degree neck.

-45° degrees bangers are not as standard.
-They’re used to convert water pipes with joints to oil rigs, if their joint isn’t 90° degrees.
-Like their counterparts, the bangers are 2-4 mm thick.
+45° degree bangers are not as standard.
+They’re used to convert waterpipes with joints to oil rigs if their joint isn’t 90° degrees.
+Like their counterparts, the bangers are 2 - 4 mm thick.

 How Do You Know Which Degree to Choose?

 Look at the angle on your rig’s joint.
-If it’s 45° degrees or at a sideway slant, you’d need a 45° -degree banger.
-If the rig’s joint is vertical, it’s said to be 0 degrees and would need a 90° -degree banger.
+If it’s 45° degrees or at a sideways slant, you’d need a 45° degree banger.
+If the rig’s joint is vertical, it’s said to be 0 degrees and would need a 90° degree banger.

-At the end of the day, the angle of your joint and banger need to add up to 90° degrees.
-This prevents your nail from falling down.
+The angle of your joint and banger must add up to 90° degrees.
+This prevents your nail from falling.

 What Do You Think?

-The nails perform the same, but they come in varying degrees to make you dab sessions easier.
+Nails perform the same way but are available in varying degrees to make dabbing easier.
 Thankfully, both degrees are easily accessible at Honeybee Herb.